sharif-apu/LSD-TFFormer/readme.md

 ## Abstract
-Single-shot low-light image enhancement (SLLIE) remains challenging due to the limited availability of diverse, realworld paired datasets.
+Single-shot low-light image enhancement (SLLIE) remains challenging due to the limited availability of diverse, real-world paired datasets.
 To bridge this gap, we introduce the Low-Light Smartphone Dataset (LSD), a large-scale, high-resolution (4K+) dataset collected in the wild across a wide range of challenging lighting conditions (0.1–200 lux).
-LSD contains 6,425 precisely aligned low and normallight image pairs, selected from over 8,000 dynamic indoor and outdoor scenes through multi-frame acquisition and expert evaluation.
+LSD contains 6,425 precisely aligned low and normal light image pairs, selected from over 8,000 dynamic indoor and outdoor scenes through multi-frame acquisition and expert evaluation.
 To evaluate generalization and aesthetic quality, we collect 2,117 unpaired low-light images from previously unseen devices.
 To fully exploit LSD, we propose TFFormer, a hybrid model that encodes luminance